Saving Money With a Household Inventory

 Where to Keep Your Inventory Lists

 Where can you keep your inventory?
-You might want to store your lists on your phone so you have it with you whenever you’re at a store.
+You might want to store your lists on your phone so you have them with you whenever you’re at a store.
 Or you can print your lists and put them in a binder if you are so inclined.
 Another alternative is the ever-reliable blank notebook.
 Paper notebooks are easy to take around the house as you inventory, too.

 This time next week, you and your kids will be able to sail out the door with everything at hand because inventory time helped you figure out what you need.

 One other inventory that might be fun to keep is your wish list.
 This one you can keep to yourself, but go ahead and put everything you ever wanted on there, no matter how silly or extravagant.
-Someday you might surprise yourself by getting your heart’s desire.
+Someday, you might surprise yourself by getting your heart’s desire.

 - 7 Habits of Highly Frugal People